-In fact, there is an amazingly effective new sports performance product called ZMA (a precise combination of zinc and magnesium) that has been clinically proven to significantly increase both anabolic hormone levels and muscle strength in trained athletes.
+This amazingly effective sports performance product is called ZMA (a precise combination of zinc and magnesium).
+Research suggests it may significantly increase both anabolic hormone levels and muscle strength in trained athletes.*2

 Why Is Supplementing With Zinc and Magnesium Important?

 Zinc is essential to numerous chemical reactions in the body, including protein synthesis and cellular energy.
 Its immune system values begin with zinc's ability to regulate the production of T cells.
-Zinc also helps provides critical protection to the liver, assists in deterring enlargement of the prostate gland, and is essential in maintaining reproductive organ health.
+Zinc also helps provides critical protection to the liver, supports prostate health, and is essential in maintaining reproductive organ health.*

-Zinc's most popular application has been zinc lozenges, which have been shown to reduce the length and severity of common cold symptoms by 45-50%.
-Lozenges without an acid base (like orange, lemon, or others with flavorings that have citric acid or vitamin C) are markedly more effective.
+Zinc's most popular application has been zinc lozenges, which have been suggested to support a healthy immune system.* Lozenges without an acid base (acid bases include orange, lemon, or others with flavorings that have citric acid or vitamin C) are markedly more effective.
 Take your vitamin C four hours later or earlier than your zinc.
 The suggested Daily Value for zinc is 15 milligrams, and these mineral combinations usually contain twice that.
 If you take that amount continually you'll need additional supplemental copper.

-Magnesium is essential for normal heart function, transporting neurochemicals essential in muscle function and mood regulation, and in the critical balance of sodium and potassium within our cells.
-Despite its vital contributions, the U.S. Department of Agriculture found that 74% of people take in less than the recommended Daily Value of 400 milligrams (for men).
-The zinc and magnesium formulations usually contain 450 milligrams.
+Magnesium is essential for normal heart function and transporting neurochemicals essential in muscle function.
+It's also essential to the critical balance of sodium and potassium within our cells.
+Despite its vital contributions, the U.S. Department of Agriculture found that 74 percent of people take in less than the recommended Daily Value of 400 mg (for men).
+The zinc and magnesium formulations usually contain 450 mg.

-According to Dr. Brilla, "A group of competitive NCAA football players who took ZMA nightly during an 8 week spring training program had 2.5 times greater muscle strength gains than a placebo group.
-Pre and post leg strength measurements were made."
-The strength of the ZMA group increased by 11.6% compared to only a 4.6% increase in the placebo group.
+According to research out of Western Washington University, "A group of competitive NCAA football players who took ZMA nightly during an 8-week spring training program had 2.5 times greater muscle strength gains than a placebo group.* Pre and post leg strength measurements were made."2 The strength of the ZMA group increased by 11.6 percent compared to only a 4.6 percent increase in the placebo group.

-John Gamble, strength and conditioning coach for the Miami Dolphins, reports that "players using ZMA are cramping much less and seem to be getting a more deep and restful sleep which enhances their recovery".
+Powerlifter and former NFL coach John Gamble has said that "players using ZMA are cramping much less and seem to be getting a more deep and restful sleep which enhances their recovery."

 ZMA vs. Steroids

-ZMA is rapidly becoming the preferred natural testosterone boosting supplement by many athletes who were previously using prohormones.
-ZMA has two very important advantages over prohormones.
-First, ZMA doesn't need to be cycled, because ZMA will not suppress your own endogenous production of testosterone.
-ZMA may be taken on a continuous basis, while the prohormone proponents suggest that they be cycled.
-Secondly, since ZMA is not a prohormone or hormone precursor, it is not banned by any athletic organizations.
+ZMA doesn't need to be cycled, because ZMA will not suppress your own endogenous production of testosterone.
+ZMA may be taken on a continuous basis.
+Additionally, ZMA is not banned by any athletic organizations.

-In conclusion, I believe that ZMA will eventually help to establish itself as a excellent alternative to steroids.
-As more athletes begin to truly understand the process of maximizing recovery, healing, tissue repair, anabolic hormone production and muscle growth, they'll begin to see the true power of ZMA.
+ZMA will eventually help to establish itself as an excellent supplement for any athlete.
+As more athletes begin to truly understand the process of maximizing recovery, healing, tissue repair, anabolic hormone production, and muscle growth, they'll begin to see the true power of ZMA.

 - Lou Gehrigs Disease "ALS In the News" 1999.